 Unived’s CalDveg is made with a holistic approach towards repairing damaged bones, as well as preventing disease.
 Nutrition is always a balanced influx of multiple nutrients and it is especially true of bone health.
-We not only ensure you get enough calcium, magnesium and other minerals but also facilitate their absorption and utilization.
-Vitamin D3 and K2-7 play an important role in this.
+We not only ensure you get enough vegan calcium, magnesium and other minerals but also facilitate their absorption and utilisation, along with collagen formation.
+Vitamin C, Vitamin D3 and K2-7 play an important role in this.

 Your body needs calcium for various functions including strengthening of bones and teeth, blood clotting and cardiovascular and neurological functioning.
 Your bones and teeth store ninety-nine percent of the calcium and the rest is present in blood and tissues.

 - Low calcium intakes early in life not only predispose you to osteoporosis later in life, but make bones more fragile in childhood and adolescence as well.

 - Calcium is required for vascular contraction vasodilation, muscle function, nerve transmission, intracellular signaling and hormonal secretion, though less than 1% of total body calcium is needed to support these critical metabolic functions.